INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Scenario II: If “A” is true and the consequent “C” is false, as when the theory conclusively makes erroneous predictions, then the theory is falsified, because the hypothetical conditional “For every A if A, then C” is false.
 Falsification occurs when the statements “C” and “O” are not accepted as describing the same thing within the range of vagueness and/or measurement error, which are manifestations of empirical underdetermination.
-The falsifying logic of the test is the modus tollens argument form, according to which the conditional-hypothetical statement expressing the theory is falsified, when one affirms the antecedent clause and denies the consequent clause.
-This is the falsificationist philosophy of scientific criticism advanced by Charles S. Peirce, the founder of pragmatism, and later advocated by Karl Popper.
-Readers seeking more on Popper are referred to BOOK V at www.philsci.com.
+The falsifying logic of the test is the modus tollens argument form, according to which the conditional-hypothetical schema expressing the theory is falsified, when one affirms the antecedent clause and denies the consequent clause.
+This is the falsificationist philosophy of scientific criticism advanced by Charles S. Peirce, the founder of classical pragmatism, and later advocated by Popper.

 The response to a falsification may or may not be attempts to develop a new theory.
-Responsible scientists will seldom deny a falsifying outcome of a test, if they have accepted its test design and test execution.
+Responsible scientists will not deny a falsifying outcome of a test, so long as they accept its test design and test execution.
 Characterization of falsifying anomalous cases is informative, because it contributes to articulation of a new problem that a new and more empirically adequate theory must solve.
 Some scientists may, as Kuhn said, simply believe that the anomalous outcome is an unsolved problem for the tested theory without attempting to develop a new theory.
-But such a response is either an ipso facto rejection of the tested theory, a de facto rejection of the test design or simply a disengagement from attempts to solve the problem.
+But such a response is either an ipso facto rejection of the tested theory, a de facto rejection of the test design or simply a disengagement from attempts to solve the new problem.
 And contrary to Kuhn this procrastinating response to anomaly need not imply that the falsified theory has been given institutional status, unless the science itself is institutionally retarded.
-Readers seeking more on Kuhn are referred to BOOK VI at www.philsci.com.